line72/usbmdistros/website/content/products/gloam-death_is_the_beginning.md

 ---
+actualPrice: $22.00
-title: "Gloam - Death Is The Beginning"
+album: Death Is The Beginning
-date: 2021-06-22T16:40:38
-draft: false
-artist: "Gloam"
+artist: Gloam
-album: "Death Is The Beginning"
 categories:
 - Vinyl
+date: '2021-06-26T15:22:47'
+draft: false
 images:
-    - "/images/covers/gloam-death_is_the_beginning.jpg"
+- /images/covers/gloam-death_is_the_beginning.jpg
-thumbnailImage: "/images/covers/gloam-death_is_the_beginning-thumb.jpg"
-actualPrice: $22.00
 inStock: true
+thumbnailImage: /images/covers/gloam-death_is_the_beginning-thumb.jpg
+title: Gloam - Death Is The Beginning
 ---

 ## Vinyl